nicolabarban/summerschool2017/SUMMERSCHOOL2017/computerSession3/index.md

 ---

 # Quality control
+**Quality control is a stanard procedure that filters out SNPs with low quality**

 *  `--mind` excludes individuals with missing genotype data above the given rate
 *  `--geno` option remove SNPs tha have less than the specified call rate